-- (a) goes up.

-- (b) goes down.

-- (c) does not change.

-- (d) None of the above

-45. It is characteristic of the expansionary phase of the business cycle that

-- (a) GDP (real or nominal) grows. - (b) the unemployment rate grows. - (c) the quantity equation and the Laffer curve become false. - (d) the crowding-out effect becomes nul and the trade balance is zero. - 46.
-The business cycle refers to the fact that - (a) a procyclical variable is always a lagging indicator. - (b) Okun's law relates changes in the inflation rate to changes in the unemployment rate. - (c) a recession is a self-sustained contractionary phenomenon while an expansion is not a selfsustained booming phenomenon. - (d) None of the above - 47.
-Which sentence is not false? - (a) The Eurocoin is sometimes a leading indicator and sometimes a countercyclical variable. - (b) Consumption is typically a procyclical variable. - (c) It is an empirical regularity that the period of time between peak and trough of a business cycle is equal to the period of time between trough and peak. - (d) The expression "business cycle" is synonymous with the expression "Phillips curve".
+- 43. A period during which real GDP grows and unemployment falls is called - (a) a Phillips curve. - (b) the business cycle. - (c) an expansion. - (d) a recession. - 44.
+It is characteristic of the expansionary phase of the business cycle that - (a) GDP (real or nominal) grows. - (b) the unemployment rate grows. - (c) the quantity equation and the Laffer curve become false. - (d) the crowding-out effect becomes nul and the trade balance is zero. - 45.
+The business cycle refers to the fact that - (a) a procyclical variable is always a lagging indicator. - (b) Okun's law relates changes in the inflation rate to changes in the unemployment rate. - (c) a recession is a self-sustained contractionary phenomenon while an expansion is not a selfsustained booming phenomenon. - (d) None of the above - 46.
+If the labour force expands, then - (a) the unemployment rate increases if unemployment remains constant. - (b) the unemployment rate decreases if unemployment remains constant. - (c) it is impossible for the unemployment rate to change. - (d) None of the above - 47.
+Which sentence is not false? - (a) The Eurocoin is sometimes a leading indicator and sometimes a countercyclical variable. - (b) Consumption is typically a procyclical variable. - (c) It is an empirical regularity that the period of time between peak and trough of a business cycle is equal to the period of time between trough and peak. - (d) 'Business cycle' is an expression synonymous with 'Phillips curve'. - 48.
+In which expression the unemployment rate and the inflation rate are both absent? - (a) In the expression that defines the GDP deflator - (b) In the Fisher equation - (c) In an expression that defines a Phillips curve - (d) In the equation that expresses the relative purchasing power parity